14all-agency/shopify-llms-txt-directory/https-np0i0a-pm-myshopify-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0755/3237/0151/files/6c61b941-f64c-4991-96c4-0865c498640f-Max-Origin.webp?v=1761700200
     Price: $57.32 USD
-- [BiBi Color Block Sweater Knit Top With Cut Out Neck - Pretty Melanin](https://np0i0a-pm.myshopify.com/products/bibi-color-block-sweater-knit-top-with-cut-out-neck): Make a statement with this Color Block Sweater Knit Top featuring a unique cut-out neck detail.
-The  - Pretty Melanin Boutique
+- [BiBi Color Block Sweater Knit Top With Cut Out Neck - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/bibi-color-block-sweater-knit-top-with-cut-out-neck): Make a statement with this Color Block Sweater Knit Top featuring a unique cut-out neck detail.
+The color block design adds a modern and eye-catching element to this sweater top.
+The cut-out neck adds a touch of edginess and adds interest to the neckline.
+Made from cozy sweater knit fabric, this top is both stylish and comfortable.
+Whether you're dressing it up for a night out or keeping it casual for a daytime look, this top is versatile and chic.
+Pair it with jeans, pants, or a skirt for a fashion-forward outfit that showcases your individual style.
+Features:Ribbed,Cutout Stretch:Moderate stretch Material composition:51% Viscose 27% Polyester 22% Nylon Care instructions:Machine wash cold.
+Tumble dry low.
+Imported Product Measurements (Measurements by inches) & Size Conversion Size Bust Top Length S 34 26.5 M 37 27 L 40 27.5 XL 41 28 - Pretty Melanin Boutique
-  Updated: 2025-10-29T15:35:58Z
+  Updated: 2025-10-30T23:07:50Z
   Vendor: Trendsi
   Product Type:
   Availability: Available